-Construction is now under way to expand and improve broadband to nearly 160,000 customers.
-Construction under the Alternative Connect America Cost Model (A-CAM) project has and will start in each of the 25 states this year.
+Construction is moving forward to expand and improve broadband to nearly 160,000 customers.
+Construction under the Alternative Connect America Cost Model (A-CAM) project will start in each of the 25 states this year.

 Depending on location, most TDS customers in eligible rural areas will receive guaranteed broadband speeds of 25Mbps download and 3 Mbps upload (25/3).
 Under the agreement with the Federal Communications Commission (FCC), the remaining customers will receive broadband service at lower speeds of 10/1 and 4/1Mbps.
 The majority of these customers live in rural, wooded and hilly areas, which are the most difficult communities to serve.